zeekit/Nuke/usage/usage.markdown

 }
 {% endhighlight %}

-Optional: you can also cancel image tasks as soon as the cells go offscreen:

-{% highlight swift %}
-func collectionView(collectionView: UICollectionView, didEndDisplayingCell cell: UICollectionViewCell, forItemAtIndexPath indexPath: NSIndexPath) {
-    let imageView: ImageView = <#view#>
-    imageView.nk_cancelLoading()
-}
-{% endhighlight %}

 ## Applying Filters

 Nuke defines a simple `ImageProcessing` protocol that represents image filters.
-Some filters are already built into the framework.
-And it task just a couple line of code to create your own filters.
+It takes just a couple line of code to create your own filters.
 You can also compose multiple filters together using `ImageProcessorComposition` class.

 {% highlight swift %}
 let filter1: ImageProcessing = <#filter#>